 2. Kementerian Kesihatan Malaysia (KKM).
 Bahagian Pemakanan.
 Makan Secara Sihat di Hari Raya. https://www.infosihat.gov.my/index.php/multimedia/bukukecil/item/makan-secara-sihat-di-hari-raya

-The pace of ageing population is much faster than in the past.
-All countries in the world face major challenges, in order to ensure that peoples’ health and social system are ready for this demographic shift.
-Healthcare system and technology need to be at par with people’s health and needs (1,2).
+The population is ageing at a much faster rate than in the past.
+All countries face significant challenges in ensuring that people's health and social systems are prepared for this demographic shift.
+The healthcare system and technology must keep up with people's health and needs (1,2).

-Many more literatures need to be discussed pertaining to the issue of geriatric (elderly) health.
-According to research, elderly face problem such as frailty, and this is often compounded by problems such as urinary incontinence, instability, falls and acute confusion states.
-Also, many elderly face accumulations of chronic diseases as they grow older (2).
+Many more literatures on the topic of geriatric (elderly) health must be discussed.
+According to research, the elderly face issues such as frailty, which is frequently exacerbated by issues such as urinary incontinence, instability, falls, and acute confusion states.
+Furthermore, as people get older, they are more likely to develop chronic diseases (2).

-All these problems lead to malnutrition among elderly, apart from this, poor dentition, changes in dietary habits and types of food that are available also play major role in this situation.
-Thus, if you have elderly with poor appetite make sure to rule out all these physical problem before try to improve elderly’s appetite.
-Furthermore, due to fasting season where most people lose weight and have poor appetite also because, people’s have been staying home for quarantine for long time (2,3).
+All these issues contribute to elderly malnutrition; in addition, poor dentition, changes in dietary habits, and the types of food available all play important roles in this situation.
+Thus, if you have an elderly person with a poor appetite, make sure to rule out all physical issues before attempting to improve the elderly person's appetite (2,3).

-Ways to stimulating appetite in elderly as a caregiver or ways for elderly to try themselves (3,4):
+Ways to stimulate the elderly's appetite as a carer or ways for the elderly to try it themselves (3,4):